 If you are hitting the refresh button on your walls, opt for wallpaper.
 Our wallpaper inks are water-based, meaning they have very low VOC (Volatile Organic Compound) emissions.
 These emissions are usually significantly lower than paint.

-In order to be as kind to the planet as possible, aim to choose a wallpaper that has lasting power.
-Our wallpaper can actually last up to 15 years (or more), making it a cost-effective and durable way to decorate.
+In order to be as kind to the planet as possible, aim to choose a wallpaper with lasting power.
 Generally speaking, it is said that wallpaper can last three times as long as paint.

 Choose a natural, organic theme